Application Quality Deployment Guide⚓︎

 3. Deploy via Helm⚓︎

-Note: While the Application Quality BB is not yet in the official EOEPCA Helm charts, you can install it directly from the GitHub repository.
+Note: Application Quality is not yet in the official Helm charts.
+Deploy directly from GitHub.

 - Clone the reference repository: